 The Transmission Electron Microscope (TEM) has been used in all areas of biological and biomedical investigations because of its ability to image the finest cell structures.
 It is also used as a diagnostic tool in clinical pathology laboratories.

-The Electron Microscopy Laboratory (EM Lab) at the Department of Pathology and Laboratory Medicine, Drexel University College of Medicine, is focused on diagnosis, education, and research with emphasis on diagnosis of renal diseases, muscular and peripheral nerve diseases, as well as cancer.
+The Electron Microscopy Laboratory (EM Lab) in the Department of Pathology & Laboratory Medicine is focused on diagnosis, education and research with emphasis on diagnosis of renal diseases, muscular and peripheral nerve diseases, as well as cancer.
 It is a full-service laboratory equipped with state-of-the-art instrumentation for the preparation and analysis of biological specimens.
 It features a JEOL Transmission Electron Microscope, Model JEM 1230.
-The JEM 1230 is a high performance high contrast TEM with excellent imaging capabilities.
+The JEM 1230 is a high-performance, high-contrast TEM with excellent imaging capabilities.
 It is operated at 40-120 kV and utilizes magnifications from 50x to 600,000x and resolution of 0.36 nm.
 In addition to the standard fluorescent viewing screen, it is equipped with 16 megapixel digital camera and software for both specimen viewing and image recording.
 The specimen preparation equipment includes state-of-the-art Leica UC6 ultramicrotome, capable of producing high quality semi-thin (thick) plastic sections and fine thin sections.
 In addition to fixed tissue, the laboratory can use paraffin blocks to prepare EM specimens.

 The Electron Microscopy Lab is certified by CLIA and the Pennsylvania Department of Health.
 The laboratory adheres to the regulations set forth by CLIA and the Pennsylvania Department of Health in order to assay clinical samples, train residents, fellows and medical students, as well as conduct research.
 The laboratory features a climate of collegial interactions, making it mutually beneficial for all participants.